wp-plugins/shift-short-wp-admin-theme/readme.txt

 == Frequently Asked Questions ==

-= Why you use wood? =

-Cause it represents the evolution of the plugin.
-The first version is made on wood, the next will be based on metal.
+= How can I disable the visual? =

+Just disable the plugin and everything will become standard.

 == Screenshots ==

 1. Wordpress Admin Dashboard
-2. List of pages
+2. List of Pages
+3. Login Page

 == Changelog ==

+= 1.2 =
+* Renewed the stylesheets

 = 1.1 =
 * Add short_ before filters.